Gkiokan/limehome-coding-challenge/README.md

 ## Notes
 Actually I was suprised about the new policy that google runs with the paid api keys only.
 It took me a while to search for alternatives and then came back to google due the broad
 way of supporting so much stuff.
+So I extended my account and configured it all the way down.

 After that the Google Place Controller took a while to make it clear, structed and recursive usable.
 A good example is the method for mapping all the photos within a place Object, this is awesome.